denniskeefe/scout/README.md

-A professional **README** is essential for "Automation Oversight"—it serves as the documentation that ensures your tools are reproducible, ethical, and easy to deploy.

-Below is a complete `README.md` file tailored for your **OSINT Scout 3.0** script.
-You can save this directly in the same folder as your script on your Mac.

----

 #  OSINT Scout 3.0: High-Velocity Footprint Analysis

 **OSINT Scout** is a lightweight, modular Python automation tool designed for 2026-era digital footprinting.
 It performs rapid, non-invasive "username stitching" across 30+ platforms including mainstream social media, decentralized Web3 networks, gaming communities, and professional hubs.